$200 million wind turbine facility planned for Virginia

 President Biden has pledged to cut the nation’s fossil fuel emissions 50 percent from 2005 levels by 2030 through policies promoting clean energy including wind and solar.
 One goal is to build 30 gigawatts of offshore wind facilities in the United States by 2030.
 Granholm noted the Dominion plan would fulfill 5.2 gigawatts of that goal.

-“The president says when I hear the words ‘climate change,’ I think about jobs’,” Granholm said.
+“The president says, ‘When I hear the words climate change, I think about jobs,’ ” Granholm said.
 “He sees the opportunity that is presented in this clean energy economy globally.
 It is a $23 trillion market by 2030.”

 Northam said the project would help fulfill the goals of the Virginia Clean Economy Act, which commits the state to carbon-free energy production by 2045.

 The facility at the Port of Virginia is particularly suited to staging and supporting offshore wind construction.
-The port has deep water access — 55 feet – which will allow the 472-foot, $500 million wind turbine installation ship to use it as a home port.
-Dominion is building the ship, named Charybdis, in Brownsville Texas.
-It’s expected to begin service in 2023.
-In addition, the channels to the port are unencumbered by bridges, something unique on the East Coast,
+The port has deep water access — 55 feet — which will allow the 472-foot, $500 million wind turbine installation ship to use it as a home port.
+Dominion is building the ship, named Charybdis, in Brownsville, Tex.
+It is expected to begin service in 2023.
+In addition, the channels to the port are unencumbered by bridges, something unique on the East Coast.

 “Having a blade factory in Hampton Roads is a key step toward a more efficient domestic supply chain with American clean energy jobs,” said Robert M. Blue, Dominion Energy’s chief executive officer.